CNES/S1Tiling/docs/use.rst

         the new images only.
       - If ``False``, the outcore is updated with the new images.
 Then, the outcore integrates previous images and new images.

-      .. _Filtering.window_radius:
-  * - ``window_radius``
-    - Sets the window radius for the spatial filtering. |br|
-      Take care that it is a radius, i.e. radius=1 means the filter does an 3x3 pixels averaging.

 .. index:: Log configuration